ACURO Submission FAQs

 ACURO's approval expires 30 days after the IACUC protocol expiration date.
 Every time a protocol previously approved by ACURO is approved as a complete rewrite by the IACUC, ACURO requires a full review.
 A rewrite submission must be submitted to the ACURO inbox to include the IACUC approved protocol, IACUC approval, and the ACURO Appendix with the signed ACURO PI Assurances.

-- What is the typical flow of events when an investigator submits as DoD proposal that includes the use of live vertebrate animals in research?
+- What is the typical flow of events when an investigator submits as DoW proposal that includes the use of live vertebrate animals in research?
 Should the ACURO Appendix be submitted with the initial award proposal?
 Or, should the ACURO Appendix be submitted with the IACUC protocol and approval letter once the award is approved with the institution?

 ACURO does not review any proposed animal studies until they are approved for funding.
 There is no requirement to submit all animal documents with a proposal.
 As applicable, the PI will complete the vertebrate animal section of the proposal to give the funding agency a basic understanding of the work proposed.
 Once the PI is notified of intent to fund, documents can be submitted for ACURO for review.